 Mzeztee was also the assistant Band Director to Dr. C. Kevin Bowen after his arrival at Wake Forest as Director of Bands in 1994.
-Today, Dr. Bowen remains the Director of Bands and works closely with Dr. Brandon E. Robinson, the Associate Director of Bands.
-Dr. Bowen, Dr. Robinson, and Mzeztee have dedicated themselves wholeheartedly to the Wake Forest Athletic Bands and lead a professional staff that assists with the operation of SOTOGAB.
+Today, Dr. Bowen remains the Director of Bands and works closely with Dr. Tim Heath, the Director of Athletic Bands.
+Dr. Bowen, Dr. Heath, and Mzeztee have dedicated themselves wholeheartedly to the Wake Forest Athletic Bands and lead a professional staff that assists with the operation of SOTOGAB.

 The desire to coin an official moniker for the Wake Forest University Athletic Bands began in 2007 upon the arrival of then Associate Director of Bands, Philip R. Morgan.
 After much discussion and consideration, the name “Spirit of the Old Gold and Black” was born and has remained ever since.